SumoLogic/sumologic-documentation/docs/get-started/checklist-analyst.md

 These topics provide basic information about your Sumo Logic account.

-* [Sumo Logic Account Types] (../../../Manage/01Manage_Subscription.md) The feature set of your Sumo Logic organization will depend on what type of Sumo Logic account you have.
+* [Sumo Logic Account Types](/docs/manage/manage-subscription) The feature set of your Sumo Logic organization will depend on what type of Sumo Logic account you have.
 Review the list to make sure your account fits your use case.
 You can upgrade at any time.
 * [Preferences] (../../05Customize-Your-Sumo-Logic-Experience/Preferences-Page.md "Preferences Page") Set the Preferences on your personal Sumo Logic account for settings such as your password, web session timeout, default time zone, and more.
 * [Using Sumo Quick Start Tutorial] (../../Quick-Start-Tutorials/Using-Sumo-Logic-Tutorial.md) Here you can find a series of tutorials that will teach you the basics of using Sumo Logic.
 By reading through these tutorials new users can go from beginners to intermediate users of the product.